krishaamer/green-filter-research/research/literature/ai.md

 > speak of machines thinking without expecting to be contradicted.”*
 > -@stanfordencyclopediaofphilosophyTuringTest2021

-Over the 8 decades, AI development has been a long process of incremental improvements, beginning from a science-fiction concept until reaching the current stage of an everyday, mainstream reality.
-AI-based solutions are become a mainstay in medical research, drug development, patient care (@LEITE20212515; @holzingerAILifeTrends2023), used for quickly finding potential vaccines (@ZAFAR2022249) during the COVID19 pandemic, self-driving vehicles (passenger cars, delivery robots, drones in the sea and air, etc), and in many other industries, including AI-based assistants, which will be the focus here.
+Today, AI-based solutions are a mainstay in medical research, drug development, patient care (\[@LEITE20212515;
+@holzingerAILifeTrends2023\]), quickly finding potential vaccine candidates during the COVID19 pandemic (@ZAFAR2022249), self-driving vehicles (passenger cars, delivery robots, drones in the sea, air), as well as AI-based assistants, which will be the focus here.

 **Isaac Asimov** proposed the 3 laws of Robotics in a science fiction short story titled ***Runaround***, first published in the March 1942